 Durability and Maintenance

-Taxis run up high mileages in a short time and the importance of choosing one that can handle the rigours of constant use cannot be overstated.
+Taxis rack up high mileage fast, so choosing one that can handle constant use is very important.
 Try to find cars that are reliable and cheap to maintain.
-In my cab fleet, we have Skoda Octavias with over 250,000 miles on the clock that need nothing more than regular servicing while other models have been in a state of repair at just 80,000.
+In my cab fleet, we have Skoda Octavias with over 250,000 miles on the clock that need nothing more than regular servicing, while other models have been in a state of repair at just 80,000.

 Accessibility